vfarcic/go-demo-6/README.md

-xxxI am too lazy to write a README
+I am too lazy to write a README